beehive-lab/TornadoVM/README.md

 ## How to start?

 The [INSTALL](https://github.com/beehive-lab/tornado/blob/master/INSTALL.md) page contains instructions on how to install Tornado while the [Examples](https://github.com/beehive-lab/tornado/blob/master/assembly/src/docs/2_EXAMPLES.md) page includes   examples regarding running Java programs on GPUs.
+We also maintain a live Tornado whitepaper document which you can download [here]().

 ## Publications